Reference-Free Evaluation of Taxonomies: Introduction

 \section{Introduction}

-Taxonomies are hierarchical systems used to classify items, ideas, or organisms based on shared characteristics.
-They help organize information, making it easier to find, understand, and manage.
-In the food industry, for example, taxonomies play a critical role in the development of new recipes and their adaptation to changing culinary trends, dietary requirements, and sustainability objectives.
+Taxonomies are used to classify items, ideas or organisms based on shared characteristics.
+They help organize information, making it easier to find, understand and manage.
+Hierarchical classification, for example, enables systems to progressively categorize items from broad groups to specific subcategories, thereby simplifying complex classification tasks by leveraging the taxonomy of labels \cite{electronics13071199}.
+Likewise, taxonomies can be used to enrich features for machine learning \cite{10.1145/3097983.3098126, 10.1145/3269206.3271701, 10020339} or improve zero-shot classification \cite{10.1145/3442381.3450042, ijcai2019p845, KR2020-87}.

-Automated taxonomy generation addresses the challenges posed by ever-increasing volumes of unstructured information.
-By leveraging machine learning, automated systems can identify emergent categories, detect previously unrecognized relationships, and update or create taxonomic structures in real time with minimal human effort.
+Taxonomies have traditionally been created manually, and, more recently, partially or fully automatically.
+Such automated taxonomy extension or generation methods address the challenges posed by ever-increasing volumes of unstructured data.
+By leveraging machine learning, systems can identify emergent categories, detect previously unrecognized relationships, and update or create taxonomic structures in real time with minimal human effort \cite{velardi-etal-2013-ontolearn, jurgens-pilehvar-2016-semeval, bordea-etal-2016-semeval, Zhang_Song_Zeng_Chen_Shen_Mao_Li_2021}.

+Taxonomy completion methods are usually evaluated by comparing the resulting taxonomies against ground truth taxonomies \cite{10.1145/3366423.3380271, 10.1145/3485447.3511943,liu-etal-2021-temp,Zhang_Song_Zeng_Chen_Shen_Mao_Li_2021,xu-etal-2023-tacoprompt,10.1145/3366423.3380132, 10.1145/3589334.3645584, zeng-etal-2025-codetaxo}.
+In practice, however, there is no ground truth taxonomy to compare against when generating or completing taxonomies, because, if the ground truth taxonomy was available, there would be no need to expand or generate it.
+A potential solution is to use reference-free evaluation.
+We propose two reference-free measures, each targeting a particular aspect of taxonomic quality.